Investment adviser Chase de Vere fined over 'death bonds'

 The bonds promised high returns generated by pools of second-hand U.S. life insurance policies, which generated an income stream as their original owners died and insurance companies paid out on them.

-Yet the Financial Conduct Authority (FCA) said on Monday Chase de Vere, part of insurer Swiss Life SLHN.VX, did not research the products, originated by a company called Keydata, well enough to understand and explain the level of risk they posed to customers.
+Yet the Financial Conduct Authority (FCA) said on Monday Chase de Vere, part of insurer Swiss Life, did not research the products, originated by a company called Keydata, well enough to understand and explain the level of risk they posed to customers.

 "Firms need to ensure that they fully understand and explain to customers the risks of investing in the products they are offering," the FCA's director of enforcement Tracey McDermott said in a statement.